From the village of Blaenavon (World Heritage Site no less) take the B4246 north.

 ‘Extensive robbing of a cairn, 15m in diameter and 2m in height, has exposed an eccentric cist, 1.4m by 0.7m’.

 After aborting a visit in rain and mist last year, which would have been via the easier approach from the south (see Gladman's fieldnotes), some winter sun and a good dusting of snow tempted me to try again.
 Getting off the train at Abergavenny, Blorenge fills the view to the south, a huge flat-topped bulk.
 The approach, via Llanfoist, starts at about 50m above sea level and then involves a steeply climbing footpath, under the Monmouthshire and Brecon canal, to Cwm Craf.
 The snow line started here today (20.2.2010).
 From here footpaths encircle the mountain in a few directions, and I took the bridleway west around the northern shoulder.
 Here you are at about 350m, and an amazing vista opens out with every step.
 Behind is the distinctive Skirrid, to the right the Sugar Loaf, with the highest Black Mountains peak behind it, while over to the west the Brecons start to unfold.
 This is spectacular countryside.
-The summit itself remains invisible until you are practically up on it (it took me a determined two hours from Abergavenny station, through shin-deep snow, so it's not too far to come).
+The summit itself remains invisible until you are practically up on it.
 The massive cairn sits on the top of a fairly flat plateau, with the gentler ground sloping away to the south.
 Next to it are a trig point and an unsightly walker's cairn, no doubt robbed from the monument itself.